 Paralegals assist lawyers by preparing legal documents, contracts, and correspondence.
 They need research, writing, stenography, and transcription skills.
 Paralegals may need to interview clients or write reports.
 Some paralegals specialize in a particular area of law, such as family law or criminal law.

 Computer programmers write code for computer software applications and operating systems.
 They test computer programs and make necessary updates.
 They need skills in one or more programming languages.
 This allows programmers to translate designs into instructions computers can follow.

 - Sound Engineer

-The addition of words displayed on video content helps increase comprehension and gives context for what is heard but not seen.
+Text displayed on video content helps increase comprehension and gives context for what is seen but not heard.

 - Visual Systems

-American Sign Language interpreters can be made available to translate training or lectures for students.
+American Sign Language interpreters can translate training or lectures for students.

 - Assistive Listening Devices

 Amplification devices may include FM systems, hearing loops, and personal amplifiers.
 These can assist students in a class or training environment.

 - Computer Programmer